 I wish that I could go back in time and ask my great-grandmother the important questions in life.
 Such as, how do I make my pie pastry as good as yours?
-I've learned some of the secrets, pieced together from memories, old handwritten recipes on note cards, research, and trial & error.
+I've learned some of the secrets, pieced together from memories, old handwritten recipes on note cards, research, and trial and error.
 Let me share this info with you, so you can pass it down.

 Perfect Pie Crusts

 The perfect pie crusts are golden brown with a blistered top.
 They are flaky, crisp and hold their shape when cut and served.
+They are also great for fall!

 Only Four Ingredients